Sheffield: Public sector

 Sheffield has a large public sector workforce, numbering 77,500 workers.
-During the period 1995 – 2008 (a period of growth for the city and many others in the UK), the number of jobs in the city increased by 22% and 50% of these were in the public sector.
+During the period 1995–2008 (a period of growth for the city and many others in the UK), the number of jobs in the city increased by 22% and 50% of these were in the public sector.
 Major public sector employers include the National Health Service, The University of Sheffield, Sheffield Hallam University, and numerous government departments and agencies including the Home Office (Visas & Immigration), Department for Education & Department for Business, Innovation & Skills.
 Recently developed offices in St Paul's Place and Riverside Exchange play host to the aforementioned government departments.

 Sheffield City Council, which is also a major public sector employer in the city, employs over 8,000 people, spread across four different sections (known as portfolios).
 Sheffield City Council is also the Local Education Authority (LEA) and as such manages all states schools and their associated staff.
-As part of its mandate to provide public services, Sheffield City Council maintains contracts with three private contractors - Amey, Veolia & Capita (contract ending in 2020).
+As part of its mandate to provide public services, Sheffield City Council maintains contracts with three private contractors—Amey, Veolia and Capita (contract ending in 2020).
 Together, these contractors provide additional employment in the city.